horsemaker/neogcamp-levelZero-only-concepts/lecture-9-fun-with-triangles/README.md/README.md

 do not put html under js and js under html n hence we use addeventListener as that is the best practice

 ## for of
+The for...of statement creates a loop iterating over iterable objects, including: built-in String, Array, array-like objects (e.g., arguments or NodeList), TypedArray, Map, Set, and user-defined iterables.

+Here the iterator is the value itself.

 * Syntax:
 ```